quantsingularity/QuantumBallot/scripts/README.md

-# Chainocracy Automation Scripts
+# QuantumBallot Automation Scripts

-This directory contains automation scripts for the Chainocracy project.
+This directory contains automation scripts for the QuantumBallot project.
 These scripts are designed to streamline development, testing, deployment, and documentation processes.

 ## Scripts Overview